 THE PLOT

 This one follows the story of a wealthy cotton farm heiress, Sheila who is investigating the disappearance of her older sister.
-Sheila suspects that her sister may have become involved in a strange religious cult in jungles of Asia (New Guinea).
-She then heads off to to New Guinea find out what has become of her sister.
+Sheila suspects that her sister may have become involved in a strange religious cult in jungles of Asia (New Guinea) run by a mysterious figure named Jonas.
+Sheila then heads off to to New Guinea find out what has become of her sister.
 Along the way, she partners up with Mark, an ex Vietnam veteran for protection before making her journey through the savage and cruel jungle.
-After an eventful run through the jungles, she finds her sister in a settlement/commune type set up run by a cult leader named Jonas.
-Jonas protects the inhabitants from the surroundings, populated by cannibals and dangerous animals.
-In return, the inhabitants (especially the women) are basically his slaves.
-Makes me think I should start my own religion.
+Mark is the typical rugged hard working, hard drinking “Indiana Jones” type.
+You can bet there’s some sexual tension there.
+The sexual tension aspect is of course hammy as all hell.

 THE VERDICT ON EATEN ALIVE

 Eaten Alive contains the usual assortment of gore, animal killings, ritual sacrifice, nudity, primitive and violet rituals, and of course cannibalism.
 All the ingredients one would hope to see when watching a film like this are present.
 It makes this a pretty confronting but entertaining watch.
 Eaten Alive is shot in fairly similar grizzly style as the other films in the genre.
 It does not have quite the same feel as Cannibal Holocaust, but this will pretty much appeal to anyone who liked that film.
 It’s probably not quite at the same level of extremity of CH, but not far off either.
-It holds it own in terms of gore thats for sure.
+It holds it’s own in terms of gore that’s for sure.

 A WORD OF WARNING